 AMAZON RJF GRANTEE

-In recent years, he has worked specifically with stories relating to the Amazon rainforest, seeking a "writing nearby" the people experiencing the destruction of their territories, and their forms of resistance.
-He is the author of the books The Life and Death of a Minke Whale in the Amazon (Publication Studio São Paulo, 2019) and On an Escape Route: essays about wirting, fear and violence (Hedra, 2020).
+In recent years, he has worked specifically with stories relating to the Amazon rainforest, seeking a "writing nearby" the people experiencing the destruction of their territories and their forms of resistance.
+He is the author of the books The Life and Death of a Minke Whale in the Amazon (Publication Studio São Paulo, 2019) — forthcoming in English with Milkweed Editions — and On an Escape Route: essays about writing, fear, and violence (Hedra, 2020).